-You read that, right!
-Yes, I visited San Elijo Lagoon’s, Annie’s Canyon Trail, for the third time in a year!
+You read that.
+Yes, I visited San Elijo Lagoon’s Annie’s Canyon Trail for the third time in a year!
 The first time I went with my youngest daughter and thought, wow, my other daughter would love it here.

-I went again with both my daughters and then thought, wow, my husband sure would like it here.
-So, when my husband had a day off, we headed over to Encinitas to walk the southwestern section of the lagoon.
+I went again with my daughters and thought, wow, my husband sure would like it here.
+So, when my husband had a day off, we headed to Encinitas to walk the southwestern section of the Lagoon.

 To say my husband enjoyed himself would be an understatement!
 He was like a little kid in a candy store!
-So much so, we walked through the canyon three times.
-I didn’t even do that with my kids.
+So much so that we walked through the canyon three times, and I didn’t even do that with my kids.

-Local and State officials have been restoring the lagoon for three years now and I wanted to see how everything was coming along.
-Over 120 million dollars was allotted for the project and all should be done and ready by June 2020.
+Local and State officials have been restoring the Lagoon for three years now, and I wanted to see how everything was coming along.
+Over 120 million dollars was allotted for the project; all should be done and ready by June 2020.

 Reflecting on the End of the Year

-I started the new year the right way by going down to La Jolla on New Year’s Day.
-Usually, this is a tradition with my family.
-We like to see the first sunset of the new year on the coast.
+I started the new year right by going down to La Jolla on New Year’s Day.
+Usually, this is a tradition with my family, and we like to see the first sunset of the new year on the coast.

 Do you have any extraordinary things to share regarding your visits to the coast in 2019?
 I would love to hear.
 So please feel free to leave any comments or questions.
 Here is to a legendary 2020